 This is another zoonotic disease, which always catches our attention as veterinarians.
 Traditionally the most common method of transmission of leptospirosis was through infected rodent’s urine contaminating bodies of water, so we worried more about dogs swimming at the lake, who went hiking often or who lived in moist environments.
 However, lepto can also be transmitted through the soil.
 Recently we have been seeing more and more cases in toy breed dogs that don’t swim at the lake or hit the hiking trail and there is currently an outbreak in Arizona, which is not the usual moist environment we associate with this disease.
 Leptospirosis causes acute kidney failure in 80-90% of dogs showing clinical disease, and although the bacteria is treatable, this depends on the degree of kidney damage that has occurred at the time of diagnosis.
 For a pet that is infected treatment will be expensive, as it will require aggressive supportive care and isolation at a veterinary hospital to prevent disease transmission.
 This is not considered a core vaccine by the AVMA, but given the severity of the disease, its zoonotic potential, and the high level of effectiveness of the vaccine, we recommend this yearly vaccine for most pets we see at Dogwood Vet Clinic.

-The prevalence of ticks has been on the rise here in the Ohio River Valley.
+The prevalence of ticks has been on the rise in the Ohio River Valley, affecting us here in Louisville and Prospect, Kentucky.
 Although most pets living near our hospital are not living in heavily wooded areas, we do know that recently lyme disease has been diagnosed in some pets living in our suburban area, so we know that it’s here.
 The flea and tick prevention we most commonly recommend, Nexgard, is approved by the FDA for prevention of Lyme disease.
 We only recommend this vaccine for dogs that hike, live in proximity with wildlife, and have a high exposure to ticks.